 What will be said about 2022 in cinema?
 Week after week, we continue to hear about dour box office numbers and that theaters are in crisis.
 Certain columns claim the state of cinema is dying.
 While box office numbers are indeed shrinking, theater chains are sadly closing, and people’s viewing habits have changed because of COVID, one would think with all the clickbait hoopla and nonsensical debate that the quality of movies is in a crisis, but guess what?
 It’s not.
 In fact, many filmmakers proved to have risen to the occasion during the pandemic, and they delivered.
 There were compelling chamber pieces (The Banshees of Inisherin, Vortex), brilliant art-house films (Tar, Triangle of Sadness, EO), skillfully crafted genre films (Bones and All, Decision to Leave, Nope, Pearl), and rousing spectacles (Avatar: The Way of Water, RRR, Top Gun: Maverick).

 Despite the cynical hype, 2022 did provide a diverse range of titles if one searched hard enough and watched the movies.
 Another fascinating aspect of 2022 is just how ambitious, sprawling, and formally daring a lot of films actually were.
 So many films took big swings, some perhaps polarized more than others, but we should be thankful there are films being released today like Amsterdam, Bardo, Babylon, Blonde, Everything Everywhere All at Once, RRR, and Tar, aiming high, taking artistic risks, and possibly triumphing or failing, all depending on the beholder.
 These ambitions just might be short lived at the moment due to the box-office receipts, but let’s seize the moment of film audacity for a moment.
-From ascending to descending, here’s my year-end list with my 10 favorite (in order), 10 runners-up (in alphabetical order), and a list of honorable mentions.
+From ascending to descending, here’s my year-end list with my 10 favorite (in order), 6 runners-up (in alphabetical order), and a list of honorable mentions and notable entries.
 I hope you seek out some of the films; I would love to hear your favorites of the year, and let’s hope 2023 continues to bring us even more cinematic treasures.
 Here are the best films of the year:

 Courtesy Focus Features